 The Jacket is tracking pandemic data in Berkeley, Alameda County, and other Bay Area counties.
 Interact with the charts and map on this page to see data for a specific date or ZIP code.
 For the best experience, use a laptop or desktop and the latest version of any modern browser.

 Berkeley reported its first case in the beginning of March.
-The city enacted a shelter-in-place order on March 16th, along with Alameda County and five other Bay Area counties.
-The first (and only, as of May 17) death in Berkeley was reported on April 8th.
-Berkeley High School has been closed since March 12th.
-Since then, the district has implemented a “distance learning” program with mixed success.
+The city health department enacted a shelter-in-place order on March 16th, along with Alameda County and five other Bay Area counties.
+The first death in Berkeley was reported on April 8th.
+Berkeley High School hasn’t had in-person classes since March 12th and has implemented multiple “distance learning” programs with mixed success.

 Sometimes seeing data about the coronavirus can be overwhelming: lines and bars that climb ever higher.
 However, cumulative charts (like the one on our homepage, sorry!) are not the best way to gauge the state of the coronavirus.
 Because the line never goes down, the curve will never flatten.
 The only way to tell is by the slope of the line, which is usually difficult to determine and is condensed as more data is added to the graph.

 Above is a vertical bar chart of new cases each day in Alameda County.
 The red line is a, meaning the data point for each day is calculated from the average of the previous week’s data.
 This chart is a better way to think about the coronavirus.
 The average line smooths out any spikes, and the chart clearly displays historical data.

 Cases, Deaths, & Fatality Rate in Alameda County

 The(CFR) is often confused with infection fatality rate (IFR) as they are very similar.
 However, the CFR is the ratio between the total number of (confirmed infections) and .
 The IFR is the ratio between all infections and deaths.
 The true IFR is impossible to know because it is impossible to constantly test every single person on the planet.